tnhgeneric/Agentic-onto/apps/agentic-backend/README.md

 4. Implement ontology models and services for healthcare knowledge graphs, including:
    - Patient, Doctor, Hospital (core entities)
    - Appointment, Diagnosis, Treatment, Medication, Test, Alert (event and process entities)
    - Relationships and temporal data to track patient journeys and healthcare events.
+     _Example: An appointment relationship can include a `date` property (e.g., `HAS_APPOINTMENT {date: '2025-06-14'}`), or a diagnosis relationship can include a `diagnosedDate` property (e.g., `HAS_DIAGNOSIS {diagnosedDate: '2025-06-01'}`) to capture when events occurred in the patient journey._

 ## Sample Neo4j Configuration (application.properties)
 ```